Stringent Tests of Lorentz Invariance Violation from LHAASO Observations of GRB 221009A: Introduction

 \section{Introduction}

-Lorentz invariance, the fundamental symmetry of Einstein's relativity, has withstood very strict tests over the past century~\citep{2011RvMP...83...11K}.
-However, deviations from Lorentz invariance at energies approaching the Planck scale $E_\mathrm{Pl}=\sqrt{\hbar c^{5}/G}\simeq1.22\times10^{19}$ GeV are predicted in many quantum gravity (QG) theories seeking to unify quantum theory and general relativity \citep{1989PhRvD..39..683K,1997IJMPA..12..607A,1999GReGr..31.1257E,2002Natur.418...34A,2002PhRvL..88s0403M, 2002PhRvD..65j3509A,2005LRR.....8....5M,2009PhLB..679..407L,2013LRR....16....5A,2014RPPh...77f2901T, 2021FrPhy..1644300W,2022Univ....8..323H}.
-Although any violations of Lorentz invariance (LIV) are expected to be very tiny at attainable energies $\ll E_\mathrm{Pl}$, they can increase with energy and accumulate to detectable levels over large propagation distances.
-Astrophysical observations involving high-energy radiation and long distances are therefore suitable for carrying out sensitive tests of Lorentz invariance.
+Lorentz invariance, the fundamental symmetry of Einstein's relativity, has withstood strict tests over the past century~\citep{2011RvMP...83...11K}.
+However, deviations from Lorentz invariance at energies approaching the Planck scale $E_\mathrm{Pl}=\sqrt{\hbar c^{5}/G}\simeq1.22\times10^{19}$ GeV are predicted in many quantum gravity (QG) theories seeking to unify quantum theory and general relativity {\cite{1989PhRvD..39..683K,1997IJMPA..12..607A,1999GReGr..31.1257E,2002Natur.418...34A,2002PhRvL..88s0403M, 2002PhRvD..65j3509A,2005LRR.....8....5M,2009PhLB..679..407L,2013LRR....16....5A,2014RPPh...77f2901T, 2021FrPhy..1644300W,2022Univ....8..323H,2022PrPNP.12503948A,2023arXiv231200409A}}.
+Although {any signals of Lorentz invariance violation} (LIV) are expected to be very tiny at attainable energies $\ll E_\mathrm{Pl}$, they can increase with energy and accumulate to detectable levels over large propagation distances.
+Astrophysical observations involving high-energy radiation and long distances are therefore suitable for performing sensitive tests of Lorentz invariance.

 One of the manifestations of LIV can be characterised as energy-dependent modifications to the photon dispersion relation in vacuum~\citep{1998Natur.393..763A}: